adhibuchori/Waste-Wizard-Recycling-Waste-Detection/README.md

 ## 6. Installation

 ### 6.1.
 Downloading from Google Drive Link
-1. Download the application through the following Google Drive link.
+1. Download the application through the following Google Drive [link here](https://bit.ly/WasteWizard-001).
 2. In the upper-right corner, tap on the three vertical dots icon (more options).
 3. Select "Download" from the menu.
 4. Wait for the file to be downloaded to your device.